-The largest potential source of non-response bias is in relation to students stage of studies, followed by students born in China and gender.
-Later year students were underrepresented in the responding undergraduate sample by 8.5 percentage points.
-Chinese born students were underrepresented in the undergraduate sample by 8.4 percentage points.
+The largest potential source of non-response bias is in relation to students' stage of studies, followed by students born in China (excludes SARs and Taiwan) and gender.
+Later year students were under-represented in the responding undergraduate sample by 8.5 percentage points.
+Chinese born students were under-represented in the undergraduate sample by 8.4 percentage points.
 There was good representation across all other source countries that make up the top 5 - India, Nepal, Vietnam and Malaysia.
 Male students were also under-represented in the undergraduate sample by 6.6 percentage points.
-The underrepresentation of Chinese born students, later year students and males in 2022 suggests that this should be considered as an area for renewed response maximisation focus in 2023.
+The under-representation of Chinese born students, later year students and males in 2022 suggests that this should be considered as an area for renewed response maximisation focus in 2023.